 Aviation Performance Solutions LLC

 If you fly a business jet, and are looking for upset training, it might seem that receiving training in a real aircraft that is similar to yours would provide the most relevant training.
-In order to assess any platform for this specialized area of training, we have to clearly understand the purpose of upset prevention and recovery training (UPRT) and what you ‘really need’ as a pilot to be adequately trained to improve safety.
+In order to assess any platform for this specialized area of training, we have to clearly understand the purpose of Upset Prevention and Recovery Training (UPRT) and what you ‘really need’ as a pilot to be adequately trained to improve safety.

-here are three ways UPRT helps pilots reduce their risk of a Loss of Control In-flight (LOC-I): 1) academic knowledge enhancement, 2) practical skill development that is positively transferrable to the pilot’s own model of airplane, and 3) specialized training to help pilots control the human factors elements that impair pilot’s abilities when confronted with an unexpected airplane upset.
+Here are three ways UPRT helps pilots reduce their risk of a Loss of Control In-flight (LOC-I): 1) academic knowledge enhancement, 2) practical skill development that is positively transferrable to the pilot’s own model of airplane, and 3) specialized training to help pilots control the human factors elements that impair pilot’s abilities when confronted with an unexpected airplane upset.
 As academic information and associated knowledge expansion are generally independent of the type of training aircraft or platform used in a UPRT program, we will concentrate on the practical skill development and human factors contributions of UPRT which a business jet provides.

 Why APS Does Not Use Business Jets in UPRT

 In short, we don’t use business jet as they are expensive to operate and offer a very, very limited scope of training.
 That same limited scope of training can be completely addressed, and much more, as part of an integrated, full solution academic, on-aircraft piston, on-aircraft jet, and advanced simulator upset training program.
+Integration of these programs allows for overlay training to maximize the benefits of each training medium while minimizing the drawbacks, which results in thorough training that is highly effective for upset prevention and recovery skill development while creating a safe training environment and maximizing the value of the training.

 Before coming to APS to experience the gold standard in UPRT, many pilots feel the best solution is being in an airplane that’s configured and equipped as close to their airplane as possible.
 In our experience, that’s not the case and 1000s of professional pilots graduating from APS UPRT programs testify of the appropriateness and power of the APS approach that transfers directly to their airplane.

-The reason over 25,000 airlines pilots in major US legacy air careers flight every model of Boeing and Airbus fleets use the APS UPRT model is because it’s completely transferable to all transport category airplanes to include business jets.
-If business jets were the best training platform for UPRT then we’d use them.
+The reason over 25,000 airlines pilots in major US legacy air careers flying every model of Boeing and Airbus fleets use the APS UPRT model is because it’s completely transferable to all transport category airplanes to include business jets.
+If business jets were the best training platform for UPRT, then we’d use them.
 We have them sitting on our ramp.
 They just aren’t and, in fact, the very opposite is the reality–a conclusion we base on being largest and most active UPRT provider in the world.

 Four Critical Factors in UPRT Skill Development